Oracle APEX Map Region and a Few Words About Layers

 Section: Point Clustering

-A very interesting option available out-of-the-box.
-Here we can define parameters such as "Clustering Radius" (in pixels) or modify the appearance of clusters by selecting the "Fill Color" or "Tooltip".
+This is a very interesting option available out of the box.
+In this section, we can define parameters such as "Clustering Radius" (in pixels) and modify the appearance of clusters by selecting the "Fill Color" or "Tooltip."

 Lines